What is Affinity Fraud?

 Because of the close community structure of these groups, it can be difficult for law enforcement officials to detect an affinity scam.
 Victims often fail to notify authorities or pursue their legal remedies and instead try to work things out within the group.
 This is particularly true where the fraudsters have used respected community or religious leaders to convince others to join the investment.

-Examples of affinity scams would be a “Ponzi” or pyramid scheme, where new investor money is used to make payments to earlier investors to give the false illusion that the investment is successful.
+Examples of affinity scams would be a “Ponzi” or pyramid scheme, where new investor money is used to make payments to earlier investors to give the illusion that the investment is successful.

 5 Tips for Avoiding Affinity Fraud: